Patrickborthwick/moodgauge/README.md

 php artisan migrate --seed
 ```

-This will create the database tables and seed the mood options.
+This will create the database tables and seed the moods.

 ### 6. Create the storage link